mkoosa/coffeeroasters/README.md

-# Frontend Mentor - Coffeeroasters subscription site solution

-This is a solution to the [Coffeeroasters subscription site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coffeeroasters-subscription-site-5Fc26HVY6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge
 Users should be able to:
 - View the optimal layout for each page depending on their device's screen size